pacman82/cobra-kai-code-dojo/session-2/README.md

 ### TDD workflow

 Start with the brute force implementation in a test, for a library.
-Hardcode the test to `10` and expect `23` as in the problem definition.
+Let's write this test based on the defitinion of the fibbonacci numbers, so we can trust the result.

 ```rust
 #[test]